A Brief Overview for Educators

 There are many ways for you and your students to become involved.
 At present we have documented 40 species of reptiles and amphibians in the state.
-They are taxa that are easy to find, safe to handle, and easy to identify.
-No specimens should be collected, as documentation requires only clear descriptions, photographs, videos, or audio recordings.
+It is a taxon that is easy to find, safe to handle, and easy to identify.
+No specimans should be collected, as documentation requires only clear descriptions, photographs, or tapes.

 Public and private schools and other organizations have contributed valuable information.
 College biology classes have built reptile and amphibian field trips into their curricula.
 Public schools have organized surveys or budgeted to have a reptile and amphibian presentation and field trip.
 One private school in the state has built a four-week interdisciplinary unit around reptiles and amphibians in Vermont.
 The students have documented many valuable field records from their area.
 This school has incorporated photography, writing, biology, and math into a hands-on field unit.